neuvector/docs/user/pages/14.releasenotes/01.5x/docs.md

 + Add support for ARM64 platform.
 Pulling from ARM based platforms will automatically pull the appropriate ARM64 NeuVector images.
 + Support webhooks through a proxy
 + Improve admission control auditing function to include results of all rules.
 List the result of every rule, and adds another entry for the final action the would occur when evaluated in a live admission control deployment.
-+ Apply disabled Admission C ontrol rules via CRD or yaml (kubectl)
++ Apply disabled Admission Control rules via CRD or yaml (kubectl)
 + Vulnerability Profile export / import through console, CRD, or REST API.
 Importing will replace the existing profile.
 Deleting the CRD will result in an empty profile.
 + Compliance Profile template export / import through console, CRD, or REST API.
 Importing will replace the existing template.
 + Add a 'Manual' status in the compliance reports for CIS benchmarks that must be run manually by users (not run by NeuVector).